Michael Joseph Savage: Death and commemoration

-Suffering from cancer of the colon at the time of the 1938 election, Savage had delayed seeking treatment, to participate in the election campaign.
+Suffering from cancer of the colon at the time of the 1938 election, Savage had delayed seeking treatment to participate in the election campaign.
 In late 1939, John A. Lee was censured for his comment that Savage was "mentally as well as physically ill".
 Savage died from cancer on 27 March 1940, although the terminal nature of his illness was still being denied at the beginning of March.

 Savage brought an almost religious fervour to his politics.
 This, and his death while in office, has made him become something of an iconic figure to the Left.
 Lauded for his welfare policies, Savage's picture reportedly hung in many Labour supporters' homes.
 His popularity amongst the voting population was so celebrated that he is said to have remarked in disbelief to Lee that, "They [the people] think I am God" after Labour's re-election in 1938.
 Savage returned to his Catholic roots shortly before he died.

-His state funeral included a Requiem Mass celebrated at the Basilica of the Sacred Heart, Hill St, Wellington before his body was taken amidst general and public mourning by train to Auckland, with frequent halts to allow local people and dignitaries to pay their last respects; the journey was carried live on the radio.
-The lugubrious funeral music and speeches was lightened on arrival in Auckland when the announcer intoned reverently "Sir Ernest Davis is passing round the bier"; Davis, the Auckland mayor, was a wealthy brewer.
+His state funeral on 30 April 1940 included a Requiem Mass celebrated at the Basilica of the Sacred Heart, Hill St, Wellington before his body was taken amidst general and public mourning by train to Auckland, with frequent halts to allow local people and dignitaries to pay their last respects; the journey was carried live on the radio.
+The mournful funeral music and speeches was lightened on arrival in Auckland when the announcer intoned reverently "Sir Ernest Davis is passing round the bier"; Davis, the Auckland mayor, was a wealthy brewer.

 He was interred initially in a temporarily adapted harbour defence gun installation.
 He was soon after removed to a side chapel of St Patrick's Cathedral in Auckland, while a national competition was announced, decided, and the winning design of the monumental tomb and memorial gardens at Bastion Point constructed, forming his permanent resting site.

 Savage lies buried at Bastion Point on Auckland's Waitematā Harbour waterfront in the Savage Memorial, a clifftop mausoleum crowned by a tall minaret, and fronted by an extensive memorial garden and reflecting pool.
 Savage's body is interred in a vertical shaft below the sarcophagus.
+In February 1941, a competition was run by the New Zealand Government for the design of the mausoleum, won by Auckland architects Tibor Donner and Anthony Bartlett.
+Work begun on the memorial in June 1941, which was completed by March 1942 and officially opened in March 1943.